-Post pandemic when hiring is regaining speed, employers should avoid the usual mistake of focusing on hard skills alone like degrees, expertise, experience and others (which gets the weightage around 89%), and be more concerned about soft skills projects which have a traction of meager 11%.
-Such was the conclusive findings of the SHRM conference.
+Post-pandemic, when hiring is regaining speed; employers should avoid the usual mistake of focusing on hard skills alone like degrees, expertise, experience, and others (which gets the weightage around 89%), and be more concerned about soft skills projects which have a traction of meager 11%.
+Such were the conclusive findings of the SHRM conference.

 Although the present data-driven world has somewhat downplayed “people skills”.
-That is a big mistake, especially when it comes to project management which demands a combination of both soft and hard skills.
-Something we have learnt from the findings mentioned above.
+That is a big mistake, especially in project management, which demands a combination of soft and hard skills.
+Something we have learned from the findings mentioned above.

-Industries encourage pursuing project management certification programs which not only help to impart the essential technical skills to manage projects but also inculcates the needed soft skills during the training.
-Those who wish to get through a PMP program, especially the busy professionals desiring to pass the PMP examination in the first attempt, could avail extremely handy comprehensive PMP exam preparation course.
+Industries encourage pursuing Project Management Certification programs which not only help to impart the essential technical skills to manage projects but also inculcate the needed soft skills during the training.

 What are the Project Management Soft Skills?

 Project managers need to have soft skills because these are necessary elements for collaborative team building.
 Project managers often pursue some project management soft skills training in an effort to lead their teams to successful project completion.
-Furthermore, important soft skills for project managers fulfill the clients’ needs, build and maintain a good rapport with clients, internal or external stakeholders as well.
-It is therefore good to have a list of soft skills needed for project management.
+Furthermore, important soft skills for project managers fulfill the client’s needs and build and maintain a good rapport with clients and internal or external stakeholders.
+It is, therefore, good to have a list of soft skills needed for project management.

 Here is a rundown of important soft skills for a project manager: